anchpop/wise_mans_haskell/book.md

 To reiterate, `Yen`, `Euro` and `Dollars` are special functions called *data constructors*.
 In our case, they take a `Double` and return a value of type `Currency`.

-So that's is data constructors, but we can also have type constructors.
+So that's data constructors, but we can also have type constructors.
 These are pretty useful, especially for situations like `Maybe`.
 Here's how `Maybe` is defined:

 ```haskell
 data Maybe a = Nothing | Just a